Skip to content

 With a desire to convey the excitement of product creation to children, the leaders of tomorrow, Casio Computer Co., Ltd. has been involved in kids’ events since 2014.
 In this workshop, the children took apart actual calculators with their own hands.
 Then they learned to how to reassemble them, how a calculator works, and what kind of environmentally friendly features it has.

-In fiscal 2023, Casio exhibited products at the events held in August 2022 and in March 2023.
-Employees who wanted to volunteer used games such as quizzes and magic tricks to teach the children about the features of Casio products with environmentally friendly designs, which are “small, lightweight, slim, and energy-saving,”' as well as the history of the evolution of calculators, the inside of calculators, and the fun of calculations.
+In fiscal 2024, Casio exhibited products at the events held in August 2023 and in March 2024.
+A total of 231 children participated.
+Employees who wanted to volunteer used games such as quizzes and magic tricks to teach the children about the features of Casio products with environmentally friendly designs, which are “small, lightweight, slim, and energy-saving,” as well as the history of the evolution of calculators, the inside of calculators, and the fun of calculations.
 Casio will continue to provide support for the education of children who will lead the next generation by offering activities like this.

 Supporting Key Person 21